fsenf/proj.2025-05_oxford-hackathon/README.md

 ## Workflow

-1. jupyternotebooks are developed in `nbooks`
+1. jupyter notebooks are developed in `nbooks`
 2. notebooks are converted with e.g. `juconvert nbooks/06-Linking-of-Individual-Features.ipynb`
 3. scripts are stored under `scripts` to make automated execution
 4. runners under `scripts/runner`: for parallel submission of python script into levante slurm